marcusoftnet/marcusoftnet.github.io/_posts/2018-12-12-busy-dentists.md

 They proudly told me that there was a waiting list for waiting.
 You could go on a list that they started to call through if one dentist got a cancellation, due to sickness, for example.
 "Then we can quickly call these people", she pointed to a list with about 30 numbers, "and quickly fill that empty slot again."

 I also overheard, more than one, calls that went like this:

 Secretary: "Hi...
 Oh, it's broken in half?
 Ouch - that sounds painful.
 Well... sadly, we are fully fully booked.
-The next timeslot is ... next Thursday.
+The next time slot is ... next Thursday.
 Can you come in around 0745?"

-At this point, Torbjörns nurse, came out, moved me into the chair and Torbjörn cheerfully entered.
+At this point, Torbjörn's nurse, came out, moved me into the chair and Torbjörn cheerfully entered.
 He snapped 2-3 x-rays, looked at them for about a minute and I was on my way.
 I was cured!

 ## Reflections on part II